strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 Let's implement a test case that verifies:

-1. that a Kafka cluster was successfully deployed
+0. Kafka cluster was successfully deployed.
-2. that clients are able to send and receive messages to that Kafka cluster
+0. Clients are able to send and receive messages to that Kafka cluster.

 The test scenario could look like this:

-1. Setup & Exercise:  Deploy Strimzi Operator
+0. Setup & Exercise:  Deploy Strimzi Operator.
-2. Setup & Exercise:  Deploy a `Kafka` cluster with 3 kafka nodes and 3 zookeeper nodes
+0. Setup & Exercise:  Deploy a `Kafka` cluster with 3 kafka nodes and 3 zookeeper nodes.
-3. Verify: Verify that `Kafka` is ready
+0. Verify: Verify that `Kafka` is ready.
-4. Setup & Exercise: Create instance of `Kafka clients`
+0. Setup & Exercise: Create instance of `Kafka clients`.
-5. Exercise: Send messages to `Kafka` cluster
+0. Exercise: Send messages to `Kafka` cluster.
-6. Exercise: Receive messages from `Kafka` cluster
+0. Exercise: Receive messages from `Kafka` cluster.
-7. Verify: Verify that we have sent and received expected count of messages
+0. Verify: Verify that we have sent and received expected count of messages.
-8. Teardown : Clean up all resources (this phase is implicitly done in AbstractST)
+0. Teardown : Clean up all resources (this phase is implicitly done in AbstractST).

-The teardown phase is performed automatically by system tests mechanism so there is no need to take care of it in our code.
+The teardown phase is performed automatically by system tests mechanism, so there is no need to take care of it in our code.

-The test case then can look like this:
+The test case can look like this:

 ```java
 package io.strimzi.systemtest;